AN ARTIST COLLECTIVE

 ABOUT ETE

 Eagle Thunder Enterprises (ETE) is an independent Indigenous company owned and operated by artists.
-It was founded in 1990 by Robby Romero to support the work of Native Children's Survival, a non-profit Indigenous Peoples Organization in Special Consultive Status with the United Nations Economic & Social Council (ECOSOC).
+It was founded by Robby Romero to support the work of Native Children's Survival, a non-profit Indigenous Peoples Organization in Special Consultive Status with the United Nations Economic & Social Council (ECOSOC).

-ETE's latest release, BORN ON THE REZ, was produced by multi-Grammy award winner Don Was and engineered by multi-Grammy award winner Ed Cherney at Capitol Records Studios in Hollywood.
+The 25th Anniversary release of RED THUNDER included the 2017 single BORN ON THE REZ, produced by multi-Grammy winner Don Was and engineered by multi-Grammy winner Ed Cherney at Capitol Records Studios in Hollywood.
 The music picture was directed by Robby Romero in solidarity with the Indigenous youth-led movement at Standing Rock.
-With a crew from the Institute of American Indian Arts, filming took place across Indian Country, from Sand Creek and Wounded Knee to the Apache Prison at Fort Sill Army post.
-Post-production took place at Dennis Hopper's El Cortez Theatre and the University of New Mexico in Taos.
+With a crew from the Institute of American Indian Arts, the music picture was shot across Indian Country, from Sand Creek, Standing Rock, and Wounded Knee, to the Apache Prison at Fort Sill Army post.
+Post-production ensued at Dennis Hopper’s El Cortez Theatre and the University of New Mexico in Taos.

-(IAIA Gala, Robby Romero & Alan Houser|photograph:Seth Roffman)
+Robby Romero & Alan Houser, by Seth Roffman)

 ETE About.png